-It is essential that clubs have appropriate baselines and concussion records in place for all its registered players.
+To effectively manage head injury assessments and graduated return to play it is essential that clubs have appropriate baselines and concussion records in place for all its registered players.
+See E3.2 and E3.2.2.

 NB Cognigram costs are recharged to Clubs on an annual basis.